canonical/operator-libs-linux/README.md

 - [passwd] - a library for manipulating Linux users and groups.
 - [grub] - a library for managing Linux kernel configuration via GRUB.
 - [sysctl] - a library for managing kernel parameters at runtime via `sysctl`.
+- [juju-systemd-notices] - a library for utilizing systemd to observe and emit notices when services change state.

 ## Contributing